Lumyn-Labs/docs/lumyn-studio/modules-page/README.md

 ![Module Preview](module-preview.png)

-The module preview provides pictures of the module, a description, the options that can be configured when adding the module to a device, snippets of code related to the module, and the source code for the module.
+The module preview provides images of the module, a description, the options that can be configured when adding the module to a device, snippets of code related to the module, and the source code for the module.
 You can also navigate directly to the store page for the module or the module's datasheet.

 ## Adding a Module to a Device